Healthy Recipes Blog

 Instructions

-Your first step is to cook the spaghetti squash in the microwave.
+Cook the spaghetti squash in the microwave.
 Cut it open and remove the pulp and seeds, then rake a fork back and forth to remove its flesh in strands.
 As an alternative to using the microwave, you can bake the spaghetti squash.

 Raking a fork back and forth to create spaghetti squash strands.

-Heat the butter in a skillet, then add the squash strands and the seasonings.
+Heat the butter in a skillet, then add the squash strands and seasonings.
 Cook, stirring, for 1-2 minutes.

 Seasoning the squash strands with black pepper.

-Turn the heat off, stir in the parmesan, and serve.
+Turn the heat off, stir in the Parmesan, and serve.

 The noodles are served.